 In order to allow P-CSCF** to locate the “right” serving MSC/VLR and vice versa, one solution is that the CSFB MSC/VLR performs IMS I2 registration after step 2c.
 HSS then returns the MSC address to P-CSCF** during or after IMS registration in step 4.

-Editor's Note: It is FFS on how to handle the case if the UE does not support alerting or pre-alerting SRVCC.

 5.6.1.3 eCSFB MO Procedure

+5.6.1.3.1 UE supports Pre-alerting SRVCC

 The following figure provides the overall flow for MO procedure.